Wheel Strategy Spreadsheet: Free Google Sheets Options Tracker Template

 Your watchlist should include:

 • Fundamental Analysis Scores: Rate stocks based on financial health, industry leadership, and growth prospects.
-Don't just rely on gut feeling; develop a quantifiable scoring system (e.g., 1-5).
+Don't just rely on gut feeling; develop a quantifiable scoring system.

-• Notes: Keep tabs of earnings calls, ex-dividend date, any specific analysis you have done on the stock.
+• Notes: Keep tabs on earnings calls, ex-dividend dates, and your own analysis on the stock.

-And to make things easier, the Company Name and Current Price are dynamically populated using google finance API based on the ticker you enter.
+And to make things easier, the Company Name and Current Price can be dynamically populated using Google Finance based on the ticker you enter.

 Sheet 2: The Trade Log - Your Source of Truth